rust-lang/reference/src/expressions.md

 1. If `A` is now an [array](types.html#array-and-slice-types) type, then repeat steps 1-4 with the corresponding slice type.

-Note: that in steps 1-4 `Self` may not be the same as `A`.
+Note: that in steps 1-4 the receiver is used, not the type of `Self`, which may not be the same as `A`.
 For example
 ```rust
 // `Self` is `&A`, receiver is `&A`.
 impl<'a> Trait for &'a A {